You’re ready to have your nonfiction writing edited.

 Pick from my five nonfiction editing services.

-Get the ball rolling by filling out my contact form or emailing me at firstname.lastname@example.org.
+Get the ball rolling by filling out my contact form or emailing me at email@example.com.
 Let me know your choice of editing service, project word count, and project timeline.
 To give you an accurate price estimate, I’ll also need to see the completed materials to be edited, not just a sample.
-Please send your materials to be edited in a Microsoft Word document or in a Word-compatible file type.*
+Please send your materials to be edited in a Microsoft Word document or a PDF.*

 Seal the deal.